mick-wright/Gravelamps/README.md

 Gravelamps is a python package built upon the [`bilby`](https://git.ligo.org/lscsoft/bilby) framework designed to perform template based analysis of both simulated and real gravitationally lensed gravitational wave signals to determine the mass density profile of the lensing object.
 In so doing, it will also give estimates of the lens and source parameters for each of the mass density profiles that is tested.

 It is able to do this in both the wave optics only regime as well as in a hybrid environment crossing into the geometric optics regime at a specified threshold allowing a great deal of flexibility in the mass spectrum of the lensing object.
 The particularly complex calculations required to compute the wave optics case are done using the C arbitrary precision library [`arb`](https://github.com/fredrik-johansson/arb/) with the C++ libraries that have been written to implement these computations are contained within `gravelamps.model`.

+Further [documentation](https://mick.wright.docs.ligo.org/Gravelamps) explains the usage of the package in more detail.

 ## How Does It Work?